Field education program FAQ

 What is the mid-semester site visit?

-Each field semester you will have a scheduled on-site meeting with your Faculty Liaison, Field Instructor, and other supervisors as appropriate to assess the placement and address any issues early.
+Each field semester you will have a scheduled meeting with your Faculty Liaison, Field Instructor, and other supervisors as appropriate to assess the placement and address any issues early.

 How am I evaluated by my Field Instructor?

 At the end of each field semester, your Field Instructor will complete the Assessment of Student Practicum Field Performance to provide input to you and your Faculty Liaison about your performance according to the competencies and practice behaviors and within the context of the current semester.

 Will I receive a letter grade for the seminar course?

 No. You will receive a grade of Satisfactory or Unsatisfactory.
 It is possible to fail the field course if you are not able to effectively demonstrate the skills, knowledge, and values for every competency.
 In some cases, students must drop or withdraw from the course if they are unable to locate a placement.